mholt/PapaParse/README.md

 ```

 As you can see, any "extra" fields at the end, when using a header row, are simply tacked onto a special field named "__parsed_extra", in the order that the remaining line was parsed.

+### Is jQuery needed?

+Here's a little secret: you don't really need jQuery for this.
+Just pull out the `Parse` function embedded in the plugin and use its external interface.

+I've packaged this as a jQuery plugin primarily for publicity and convenience.